Repo-live/Repo/README.md

 ## Project Overview

-Repo is a blockchain-based decentralized marketplace for dataset trading, enabling users to securely upload, trade, and manage datasets.
-The platform combines blockchain technology with IPFS distributed storage to ensure data security and reliability.
+Repo is a decentralized dataset marketplace built on BNBCHAIN, enabling users to securely upload, trade, and manage datasets.
+The platform integrates blockchain technology with IPFS distributed storage to ensure data security and reliability.

 ## Core Features